UBC-CIC/InvasivePlants/README.md

 3. `/frontend`: Contains the user interface of the application
     - `/src/actions`: Contains login actions
     - `/src/components`: Contains components used in the application
-    - `/src/dialogs`: Contains dialogs used in the application
     - `/src/functions`: Contains helper functions used in the application
     - `/src/reducers`: Contains reducers facilitating the application's functionality
     - `/src/views`: Contains pages comprising the application's interface